NAFSA: Association of International Educators Records

 Within NAFSA, knowledge communities provide resources, networking opportunities (virtual and at conferences), and leadership opportunities for professionals working in U.S. Education Abroad; International Students and Scholars Services; International Enrollment Management; Teaching, Learning, and Scholarship; and Internationalization.

-Correspondence, reports, minutes, publications, financial records, legal records, and other official records of NAFSA: Association of International Educators and related committees and subcommittees.
+Correspondence, reports, minutes, publications, financial records, legal records, photographs, audio/visual materials, and other official records of NAFSA: Association of International Educators and related committees and subcommittees.

 Arrangement of the Papers